angelina-zhang/angelina-zhang.github.io/_projects/Handheld Scanner/index.md

 ---
 layout: post
-title: Sonos Teardown
+title: Handheld Scanner
-description: Conducted detailed teardown analysis of Sonos Era speaker, documenting internal components, driver configuration, and PCB design.
-Created technical documentation with photos and assembly insights for engineering reference.
+description: : The handhled scanner consists of livox LiDAR and HIKRobot camera.
+We designed and tested a data acquisition pipeline for a multi-sensor scanning device, ensuring temporal data integrity for post-processing and 3D mapping with real time location and clock on state of art NVIDIA Jetson NX.
 skills:
-  - drumel
+  - PTP Time synchornization
-  - microprobing
+  - GPS + PPS
-  - Electronics Teardown
+  - ROS
-  - PCB analysis
+  - UI/UX Design
-  - audio system design

-main-image: /sonos.png
+main-image: /scanner.jpeg
 ---

 # This is another demo